AI Engine

 });

-You can omit model to use the helper default.
-For new production workloads, pick an explicit model so quality/cost tradeoffs are intentional.
+You can omit model to use the helper default (gpt-5.4-mini).
+For production workloads, pick an explicit model so quality/cost tradeoffs are intentional.

 await ai.chat({